larskristianhaga/spam-phishing-sites/README.md

 # Spam Phishers

-A template application that uses Playwright to spam sites that are trying to phish for information.
+A template application that uses Playwright to spam sites that are trying to phish for information with fake user data.

+Mockdata is located under `src/main/resources/mockdata.json`.

+New mockdata can be created using [mockaroo](https://www.mockaroo.com/).

 ## Useful commands
 Codegen: